Read This First

 Prompt 2: Provide 15 case studies in which a scientifically-minded, curious individual might use one or a combination of these three types of reasoning.

-The central claim is this: A scientist observes data from various sources over decades, noting rising global temperatures and increased carbon dioxide levels.
+In plain terms: A scientist observes data from various sources over decades, noting rising global temperatures and increased carbon dioxide levels.

 Observation